digi-ron/AU-Falcon-SPUD-Project/Electrical/CentreConsoleButtons/CentreConsoleButtons.md

 > Factory Wiring Harness Plug Colour (ECON) - Orange

-> Factory Wiring Harness Plug Colour (Lock) - Green
+> Factory Wiring Harness Plug Colour (Lock) - Orange

 On models fitted with a column shifter (e.g. bench seat optioned utes), an ECON button is fitted to the centre dash with the same plugs as the other buttons on this page.
 On Higher end models (Fairmont/Fairlane/LTD), a lock button is fitted to the centre dash.
 Both buttons are identical barring the pattern printed to the front, has 6 accessible pins, and are momentary switches: